Mayank1728/OrderUp-FoodDelivery-App/README.md

 	7.
 - Member Functions
 	1. getPopularProductList(): awaits for popularProductRepo to fetch JSON response and converts it into ProductModels.
 All the ProductModels are then added to the _popularProductList.
-	2. setQuantity(bool): when you pass true quantity is increased otherwise its decreased.
+	2. setQuantity(bool): when you pass true, quantity is increased otherwise its decreased.
 However, before increasing/decreasing sanity checks are performed using checkQuantity();
 	3. checkQuantity(int): provides sanity checks such as quantity CANNOT be less than 0.
 Moreover, you cannot add any item more than 20 times.
 Also, snackbars are displayed when quantity < 0 or quantity > 20.
 	4. initProduct(ProductModel, CartController): RESETS variables like _quantity to 0 and _inCartItems to 0 inside PopularProductController whenever you click on a product.
 Also if the product exits in the cart, _inCartItems value is updated.
 	5. addItem(ProductModel): Adds a ProductModel of a specific quantity inside the CartController.
 Quantity is reset to 0 and _inCartItems are updated.